datopian/tech.datopian.com/ckan/faq.md

 sidebar: auto
 ---

-# F.A.Q
+# FAQ

+This page provides answers to some frequently asked questions.

 ## How to create an extension template in my local machine

-You can use the `paster` command in much the same way as a source install.
+You can use the `paster` command in the same way as a source install.
 To create an extension execute the following command:

 ```
 docker-compose -f docker-compose.dev.yml exec ckan-dev /bin/bash -c "paster --plugin=ckan create -t ckanext ckanext-myext -o /srv/app/src_extensions"